exogen/graphbrainz/schema.md

   # [ratings](https://musicbrainz.org/doc/Rating_System).
   quality: String

-  # A list of artist entities linked to this entity.
+  # A list of artists linked to this entity.
   artists(after: String, first: Int): ArtistConnection

-  # A list of label entities linked to this entity.
+  # A list of labels linked to this entity.
   labels(after: String, first: Int): LabelConnection

-  # A list of recording entities linked to this entity.
+  # A list of recordings linked to this entity.
   recordings(after: String, first: Int): RecordingConnection

-  # A list of release group entities linked to this entity.
+  # A list of release groups linked to this entity.
   releaseGroups(after: String, first: Int, type: [ReleaseGroupType]): ReleaseGroupConnection

   # Relationships between this entity and other entitites.
   relationships: Relationships

+  # A list of tags linked to this entity.
+  tags(after: String, first: Int): TagConnection
 }

 # A connection to a list of items.